MsgQueueCtl()

 Description:

 The MsgQueueCtl() function is used to perform operations on message queues.
-These operations include registering for notifications, querying queue attributes, and changing the blocking state of the queue connection.
+These operations include registering for notifications, querying queue attributes, and controlling whether reads or writes on the queue can block when the current descriptor is used.

 Note: